basicsaki/wunder/README.md

 If the discount is on basket define adjustable method as mentioned below.

 Total is the parameter after discounts on individual items.
-Define calculate_discounted_price to compute the new value after discounts. return false if your rule has only item specific discounts.
+Define calculate_total_discounted_price to compute the new value after discounts. return false if your rule has only item specific discounts.

       def adjustable?(total)
         return true if total > value
-        false
-      end

-      def calculate_discounted_price(basket_item, discount_type)
-        if discount_type == "percentage"
-          discount = compute_discount(basket_item)
-          basket_item.product.price = discount
-        elsif discount_type == "flat_rate"
-          basket_item.product.price = value
-        end
-      end

-If the discount is on an item define eligible method as mentioned below.Item is the individual item scaned during the checkout.
-Define calculate_total_discounted_price to compute the new value after discounts. return false if your rule has only basket specific discounts.

-      def eligible?(_item)
         false
       end